-Then beginning with the front section, support the ladder with your right hand and release the catch on the left side with your free hand, slowly lowering the ladder section until is fully extended and the catch re-engages.
+Then beginning with the front section, support the ladder with your right hand and release the catch on the left side with your free hand.
+Slowly lower the ladder section until is fully extended and the catch re-engages.

 Repeat the same process for extending the middle section.
-Make sure before climbing that when the ladder is fully extended that the feet rest firmly on the ground and the catches on both sections are re-engaged.
+Make sure the feet rest firmly on the ground before climbing and that the catches on both sections are re-engaged.

 To store the compact attic ladder, retract the latches, raise the fly sections into their storing positions, and re-engage the latches.
 Finally, using the assist pole, push the ladder up into its stowed position.

 Shut the door, and lastly turn the latch to the closed position.